bvibber/mtpng/readme.md

 * compare with the filter heuristics used in libpng
 * allow buffering into a single IDAT chunk if not streaming

-When it works todos:
-* make a nice CLI tool
+In a bit todos:
 * start figuring out a public-facing api
 * publish crate
+* allow blocking on full thread pool to share resources more nicely

 Someday todos:
 * helpers for packing pixels from non-native formats